akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 In this step, there are 2 sub-steps.

-## Find your connector on our App store
+## Find your connector on our App Store

 We have good news for you.
 Maybe the connector you have in mind already exists!

-Indeed, we have an App store on which our dear ecosystem publishes its own tools and connectors.
+Indeed, we have an App Store on which our dear ecosystem publishes its own tools and connectors.

 So, we definitely recommend you to take a look at it and try to find a connector that can suit your use case.
 It will save you a lot of time!